Student Hire Payroll Guidelines

-- If the student is in attendance at Marist, they must be hired through the student payroll not the staff payroll.
+- If the student is in attendance at Marist, they must be hired through the Bi-Weekly Payroll.

-- If the student is attendance at another College and it is during our summer break, they will be hired on the student payroll.
+- If the student is attendance at another College and it is during our summer break, they will be hired as a temporary worker through Human Resources.

 New Student Hire Procedures

-- Payroll Requirements- Students working for the first time on campus must report to the Payroll office with a valid picture I.D., passport or social security card, and completed work authorization form.
+- New Hire Requirements- Students working for the first time on campus can bring in a picture I.D. card, with a social security card or a passport.
 In addition, the student will be asked to complete the following forms if they have not done so already.